 You will be receiving information from F&M's Computing Services, providing you with both your e-mail address and your password.
 Typically, that address is email@example.com.

-You may start with a set number of meals for the semester.
-You may use your meals however, wherever, you like.
-Each time a meal is used, your meal balance declines by one.
+A set number of meals/flex dollars are added to your ID card for the semester based on the plan you choose (first year students are required to carry the 225 block plan).
+Each time a meal swipe is used, your meal balance declines by one.
 You may use as many meals in a period as you would like.
 In addition, each block meal plan comes with Flex dollars that work the same as debit dollars, but can only be used for dining services.
-If your total purchase at Pandini's exceeds your equivalency value, you may use your flex dollars or another meal to cover the difference.
+If your total purchase at Vocelli's exceeds your equivalency value, you may use your flex dollars, Ben's Bucks or cash to cover the difference.
 It's your choice!
 You can also purchase Bens Bucks to be used on and around campus.
 Please visit www.mybensbucks.com for more information.
-For more information on the block meal plans and other dining related questions, visit the Dining Services webpage.
+For more information on the block meal plans and other dining related questions, visit the Dining Services webpage at http://www.fandmdining.com.
+Meal swipes do not carry over from the Fall to the Spring semester, however, unused flex dollars will carry from the Fall to the Spring semester.
+At the end of the Spring semester balances reduce to zero until the start of the new semester.

-All first-year students are required to purchase a 225 block meal plan (this means 225 meals per semester).
-Sophomore students are required to purchase either a 225 block or a 180 block mean plan.
-Upper class junior or senior students may choose one of five meal plans offered or they may also choose no meal plan if they decide to cook in their apartment.
+All first-year students are required to purchase a 225 block meal plan (this means 225 meal swipes per semester).
+Sophomore students are required to purchase either a 225 or a 180 block mean plan.
+Upper class, junior or senior, students may choose one of five meal plans offered or they may opt out of the meal plan altogether.
 To view meal plan option info, please visit www.fandm.edu/businessoffice and click on student accounts then meal plan options to the right for complete information.

-The laundry facilities on campus are push to start as laundry fees are billed with the tuition costs.
+The laundry facilities on campus are push to start as laundry fees are included in the housing cost.
 Students are able to check on the website which laundry machines are in use in each building and can receive an Instant Message or e-mail confirmation when their laundry is done!

 Visit the Franklin & Marshall Public Safety Web site for tips on staying safe.